 If buying all the mics separately seems daunting, there are a wide range of drum mic sets available online that give a producer the basic starting mics to get a good drum sound.

 Micing Individual Drums on the Kit

-- Kick: There are three main ways of micing up a kick drum.
+There are three main ways of micing up a kick drum.
 The most common way is just to place a bass drum microphone in the hole on the front skin.
-The second way is to remove the front skin completely and place a mic just inside the hopps of the drum, facing the pedal through the rear skin, and the third way is to mic BOTH the front and rear skins, with a bass drum mic in the front, and a dynamic mic like an SM57 pointed at the drum from where the drummer is sitting.
+The second way is to remove the front skin completely.
+Place a mic just inside the hopps of the drum and face the pedal through the rear skin.
+And the third way is to mic BOTH the front and rear skins.
+You can do it with a bass drum mic in the front.
+And a dynamic mic like an SM57 pointed at the drum from where the drummer is sitting.

-- Toms: Toms are usually miced by clipping a drum mic to the drum with the mic pointed at the skin of the tom, or pointing an SM57 on a stand at it.
-If the band require a ‘ringy’, resonant sound, the mic can be angled more towards the edge of the skin, so it picks up more of the ringing soudns and less of the imapct of the stick.
+Toms are usually miced by clipping a drum mic to the drum.
+Position the mic at the skin of the tom, or point an SM57 on a stand at it.
+If the band require a ‘ringy’, resonant sound, the mic can be angled more towards the edge of the skin.
+This will let it pick up more of the ringing sounds and less of the impacts of the stick.

-- Snare: A snare is miced the same as a tom, but a second microphone can be used underneath the drum to pick up more of the ‘crack’ caused by the metal snare itself on the bottom skin.
+A snare is miced the same as a tom.
+But a second microphone can be used underneath the drum.
+This will let it pick up more of the ‘crack’ caused by the metal snare itself on the bottom skin.

 Overhead Microphones on the Drums